DARZALEX® Patient Support

 Information you may need to help you get started and stay on track

 Janssen CarePath is here to help answer your questions about treatment with DARZALEX®.
-Once your doctor has prescribed DARZALEX®, we will give you resources that may help you get started and stay on track.
+Once you and your doctor have decided DARZALEX® is right for you, we will give you resources that may help you get started and stay on track.
 Create a Janssen CarePath Account where you can: learn about your insurance coverage for DARZALEX®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for nurse support or treatment reminders.

 Paying for DARZALEX®

 If you have commercial or private health insurance and need help paying for DARZALEX®, the Janssen CarePath Savings Program may be able to help.
 If you don’t have commercial or private health insurance, you may find help from the programs and resources found on the Janssen Prescription Assistance Web site.

 Janssen CarePath can give you resources that may help you get started with DARZALEX® treatment.
 Sign up or log in to your personal Janssen CarePath Account – MyJanssenCarePath.com, so you can learn about your insurance coverage, learn about programs that may help you pay for your medication, and find other support resources.

 Staying on Track

 In addition, Janssen CarePath offers support to help you stay on track with your DARZALEX® treatment as prescribed by your doctor.